MoaviaMahmood/Data-analysis-with-SQL-Pizza-Sales/README.md

 # SQL Data Analysis for Pizza Sales

 #### This repository contains SQL queries to perform data analysis on pizza sales data.
 The analysis covers various aspects such as order quantities, revenue, pizza preferences, and temporal patterns.
-Below are the questions addressed in this analysis and the corresponding SQL queries.